pianist22/Study-Notion/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 # Contact
-For any questions or suggestions, please reach out to us at [My email](priyanshusaha944@gmail.com)
+For any questions or suggestions, please reach out to us at (priyanshusaha944@gmail.com)

 # Enjoy building and learning with StudyNotion!
 This Code is written under the guidance of [Love Babbar](https://github.com/loveBabbar)